4 Natural Remedies and Where You Can Find Them

 Director of Naturopathic Health for the The Wellness Company

-I am a naturopath, which means that I advocate, search for, and utilize elements of nature that can be used for healthcare.
-I did not come into this by accident; I come from a long line of Native American healers, so using nature’s remedies is in my DNA.
-In our quest to facilitate self-health-advocacy, I want to share some of these remedies with you, which in turn will allow you to increase your ability to take personal accountability for your health.
+As a Naturopath, I advocate, search for, and utilize elements of nature that can be used for our optimal health.
+I was primarily raised by generations of natural healers, so using nature’s remedies literally comes natural to me.
+In the quest to facilitate self-health-advocacy, I will to share some of these remedies with you, which in turn will allow you to increase your knowledge to feel confident in your health.

 Milk Thistle is a common plant, characterized by its bristly purple flowers and white veins.
 Native to Europe, it was introduced to North America by colonists and flourishes throughout the Eastern States and California.
 Traditionally, Milk Thistle extract has been used to treat inflammation and liver problems due to its antioxidant, antiviral, and anti-inflammatory properties.
 Milk Thistle owes its effectiveness to a group of plant compounds called silymarin, which is known for its benefits to liver health and for helping the body to flush out toxins.